Almost all the Japanese swords for sale on eBay are not what they seem.

 "On the fifth month I asked Jacky to give me a refund before my PayPal buyer protection ran out which he did, and I told him I would send the payment again once the sword was complete.
 Now he won't return any of my emails.
 I wouldn't care so much if I hadn't shipped him all of my fittings for the sword."

 This is not an isolated event.
-And some people don't even get the refund, communication just stops dead.
+Most people don't even get the refund, communication just stops dead.

 After all is said and done, "if it seems too good to be true it probably is" and "caveat emptor: buyer beware" apply doubly to eBay.